readevalprint/readevalprint.github.com/_posts/2014-07-03-this-optimiztion-was-just-right.md

 ---
-title: Micro benchmarks for fun and profit.
+title: Python micro benchmarks for fun and profit.
 layout: post_page
 ---
 There comes a certain point in a developer's life where they have the insatiable desire to do a benchmark.
 And not just any bechmark but a micro benchmark of something like string manipulation or data lookups.
 Whatever.